 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
-The MA course structure involves six units, totalling 180 credits.
+The MA course structure involves 5 units, totalling 180 credits.

-Theories and Technologies of Interaction Design (40 credits)
+Theories and Practices of Interaction Design (40 credits)

 Collaborative Unit (20 credits)

-(Weighted 50% written component and 50% practical component)
+Weighted 50% research component and 50% practical component

-With access to broad theoretical models spanning the discipline, you will apply these models to your own specialist area of interest to produce a critically aware major project that after assessment will usually be presented at your postgraduate show.
+With access to broad theoretical models and practical skills spanning multiple disciplines, you will apply these models to your own specialist area of interest to produce a critically aware major project.

 Examples of Final Major Projects